GetsuDer/TreesAndVisualisation/README.md

     Expression written in format ((constant1) op (constant2)) (each node is enclosed in brackets) is transformed into tree, and tree is exported in format, readable by dot.
-    Then picture of resulting graph is being created.
+    Then picture of resulting graph is being created and pdf with source formula.

 ## Starting
-    Run 'make tree', then you have executable file tree, which requires input parameter: input file
+    Run 'make tree', then you have executable file tree, which requires three input parameter:
+    input file, open_png_flag (0 or 1), open_pdf_flag (0 or 1)
-    The result of the program are two files: .dot and .png;
+    Example: "./../tree exp6.in 1 1" will open firstly .png, then .pdf The result of the program are four files: .dot, .tex, .pdf  and .png;

 ## Debug
     To turn debug on run make command with 'DEBUG=YES' It turns on -g option

+## Testing
+    Run 'make tree; cd Testing'.
+In Testing dir files *.in are test files.
+    Run './../tree testname.in 0 0" to get .png and .pdf files.
+    1 instead 0 opens corresponding files.

 ### Dependences
-    Linux, g++, make, eog, dot
+    Linux, g++, make, eog, dot, gio, pdftex

 ## Documentation
 To see the whole documentation, download source code and run 'doxywizard Documentation/Config'